Geodetic Engineers Pre-board Practice Test 2026 - Free Geodetic Engineering Exam Practice Questions and Study Guide

 Question: 1 / 400

-What does the term 'backsight' refer to in surveying?
+What does the term "mean sea level" denote in geodesy?

 Get further explanation with Examzify DeepDiveBeta